fuyw-aisw/Awesome-LLMs-for-Clustering/README.md

-# Awesome-LLM-for-Clustering
+# Awesome-LLMs-for-Clustering
-Awesome-LLM-for-Clustering is a curated collection of state-of-the-art methods, influential papers, open-source codes, and benchmark datasets related to applying large language models for clustering
+Awesome-LLMs-for-Clustering is a curated collection of state-of-the-art methods, influential papers, open-source codes, and benchmark datasets related to applying large language models for clustering

-## A Taxonomy of LLM for clustering
+## A Taxonomy of LLMs for clustering

 - LLM as Representor
   - Direct Embedding